Unconfusing Ourselves from Grips of the Past

 Something back there keeps dictating what our future should look like.
 Hypnotized?
 Programmed?
 Brainwashed?
 Indoctrinated?...you choose the word that seems most suitable to describe it.

-By some crazy inner causality, it's like the pain from hitting our thumb with a hammer "originates" from that pain from hitting our thumb with a toy.
+By some crazy inner cause-and effect, it's like the pain from hitting our thumb with a hammer "originates" from that pain from hitting our thumb with a toy.
 Everything we feel somehow has to be a replica of something similar in the past.

 And we just let it be that way.
 Confused over our brain's server making those emotional replays somehow "natural" -- even to the point that we rationalize them as our "true self",